lithic-com/lithic-node/README.md

 please reach out if you rely on any undocumented behavior.

-We are keen for your feedback; please email us at [support@lithic.com](mailto:support@lithic.com) with questions, bugs, or suggestions.
+We are keen for your feedback; please email us at [support@lithic.com](mailto:support@lithic.com) or open an issue with questions, bugs, or suggestions.

 ## Installation